 SATEL Ltd. is a Moscow-based Russian IT company with a small RIPE footprint (AS210829, two /24 prefixes) that provides software, IT integration, and industrial digital services.
 Public evidence from registry, routing platforms, and official partner pages confirms its network operations and corporate identity.
-Because the footprint is concentrated and lacks downstream visibility, any change in routing or registry objects is a focused signal for analysts tracking enterprise and industrial dependency in Russia.
+Because the footprint is concentrated and lacks downstream visibility, any change in routing or registry entities is a focused signal for analysts tracking enterprise and industrial dependency in Russia.
 Key gaps include unknown customer allocations, no named network contacts, absence of a PeeringDB record, and address inconsistencies between corporate and registry data.
 Watchpoints: registry records, prefix changes, upstream/peer relationship stability, and the potential appearance of technical contacts or PeeringDB data.

 SATEL Ltd. operates as a software developer and IT integrator for corporate and industrial clients, maintaining a single internet autonomous system (AS210829) with two advertised prefixes and upstream/peer connectivity through CJSC RASCOM and Xelent.
 The company presents itself on satel.ru and satel.org as a provider of corporate data networks, telecom services, and digital transformation, and is listed as a technology partner by Astra and CryptoPro.